 “I’m at a loss for words.”
 It happens to us all, but for some patients, speech disorders can regularly interfere with their daily life.

 We often think about our hearing and our speech as two separate processes, and while different parts of the brain are responsible for carrying out these functions, they are also more closely linked than many people may realize.
-The team at Area Hearing and Speech Clinic is well-versed in working with patients who present a wide range of speech disorders and we can help you to create solutions that enhance your daily life.
+The team at Area Hearing and Speech Clinic is well-versed in working with patients who present a wide range of speech disorders and we can help you to create solutions for your child’s communication.

-Both children and adults can be affected by a speech disorder, and diagnosing a specific condition can sometimes be an involved process.
-When you visit our office, we’ll start with an initial screening that will allow us to examine your symptoms and can help to determine an accurate diagnosis.
-We use language and audiologic assessments and may also talk with others who know you well to gain a better understanding of your concerns.
-Often times, verbal and written testing techniques will also be utilized.
+Children at any age can be affected by a speech disorder, and diagnosing a specific condition can sometimes be an involved process.
+When you visit our office, we’ll start with an audiologic assessment, a parent interview, and a standardized, comprehensive assessment that will allow us to examine your child’s symptoms and can help determine an accurate diagnosis.
+We may also collaborate with other practitioners, therapists, teachers, and caregivers who know your child well to gain a better understanding of your concerns and make the most suitable goals to improve his/her communication.

 At Area Hearing and Speech Clinic we work with children and adults who struggle with the following disorders: